quasarframework/quasar-framework.org/source/components/autocomplete.md

   // do something with terms, like an Ajax call for example
   // then call done(Array results)

   // DO NOT forget to call done!
+When no results or an error occured,
-When no results, just call with empty array as param
+  // just call with empty array as param.
+Example: done([]) }
-  // Example: done([])
-}
 ```